 Those teens who log 7+ hours a day on any electronics are more than twice as likely to ever have been diagnosed with depression or anxiety.1

-7 hours ج 22 minutes excluding what is necessary for school and work.
-This is up from 6 hours and 40 minutes in 2015.2
+7 hours & 22 minutes A teen's national average daily screen time use in 2019, excluding what is necessary for school and work.
+Up from 6 hours and 40 minutes in 2015.2

 WHAT'S HAPPENING IN WISCONSIN?